richardleesimpson/candy-witch/variations/Snow Witch.md

 ## Offerings

 Children leave their candy in snowdrifts or by the bases of pine trees, often wrapping it in white or silver cloth so it blends with the snow.
-In return, they might find a snowflake charm, a smooth "ice stone," or a tiny carved animal made of frosted glass.
+In return, they might find a [[Snowflake Charm]], a smooth [[Ice Stone]], or a tiny [[Frosted Glass Animal Figure|carved animal made of frosted glass]].